demiancy/tutorial-laravel-1/README.md

 * In Sales view, added a button for add random product to sale (for testing sale module).
 * The permissions module was not implemented, no one should be able to remove, edit or add permissions.
 * The assignment module was replaced by a select multiple in the roles form.
+* The field profile in users, has been removed because is not used.

 # App
 Sales system